-Many CIMs, including Paragon II Z-CIMs (P2ZCIMs) and Paragon I Z-CIMs (UKVMSPD and UKVMSC), enable access and control of multiple servers from a Paragon user station, occupying only one channel port on your Paragon switch.
-P2ZCIMs or Z-CIMs are set up in a chain-like server-to-server arrangement, with each P2ZCIM or Z-CIM connected to the keyboard, video, and mouse ports of each server and linked with standard Cat5 UTP cables.
+The Paragon II Z-CIMs (P2ZCIMs) enable access and control of multiple servers from a Paragon user station, occupying only one channel port on your Paragon switch.
+P2ZCIMs are set up in a chain-like server-to-server arrangement, with each P2ZCIM connected to the keyboard, video, and mouse ports of each server and linked with standard Cat5 UTP cables.
 Through this chained cabling, they transmit keyboard, video, and mouse signals to the system.
 You can access and control any server connected in the chain via the OSUI and new servers can be added at any time without interrupting server operation.